-If you’ve removed the base from your permalink structure, then you must consider redirecting your old URLs to the new URLs so that you can ensure you don’t lose any search engine traffic due to these broken links.
+If you’ve removed the base from your permalink structure, you must consider redirecting your old URLs to the new URLs to ensure you don’t lose any search engine traffic due to these broken links.

 Removing a Particular Word from the URL